The

 Ulysses S Grant Insigne

-The insigne is composed of features representing both the ship itself
+The insigne is composed of features

 and the man for whom the ship is named.
 The thirteen red and white stripes